bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_8.md

 > How does the complexity of graph partitioning algorithms vary depending on
 > the characteristics of the graph, such as size, density, and structure?

-It is diffiicult to answer it in such generality.
+It is difficult to answer this in such generality.
 Briefly, all known algorithms for finding optimal partitioning have an exponential complexity.
 The spectral partitioning method that I will explain is much faster, but it gives only an approximated solution.